dpgaspar/Flask-AppBuilder/docs/security.rst

 Role based
 ----------

-Each user has multiple roles, and a role holds permissions on views/API and menus, so a user has permissions on views/API and menus.
+Each user may have multiple roles, and a role holds permissions on views/API and menus, so a user has permissions on views/API and menus.

 Roles can be user defined (backed by the backend) and builtin readonly.
 Builtin readonly roles